vertices-network/c-vertices-sdk/examples/unix/README.md

 ## Run

 The first time you launch the example, you might want to generate a new account that will then be used.
 Use the flag `-n` to allow `unix_example` to generate a new account.
-You will then be asked to put money you the account in order to execute new transactions.
+You will then be asked into put money to the account in order to execute new transactions.

 ```shell